pseusys/SeasideVPN/README.md

 Following ways are yet to be implemented:

-1. VPN packets sending via several "gateway" servers with different IPs, simulating `BitTorrent` protocol.
+1. VPN packets sending via several "gateway" servers with different IPs, simulating [`UDP tracker`](https://en.wikipedia.org/wiki/UDP_tracker) protocol.
 2. All ports and endpoint names are randomized.

 An encrypted viridian packet arriving to a whirlpool is authenticated by its port destination.